samjulien/blog/_posts/2019-08-09-configuring-swissid-login-into-custom-applications.markdown

 ## Testing the SwissID Custom Social Connection in Auth0

-After hitting the _Save_ button, a new set off buttons will appear on the screen.
+After hitting _Save_, a new set of buttons will appear on the screen.
 One of them will be the _Try_ button.
-Pressing it will present you the SwissID login page and, once your credentials have been successfully informed, a page similar to the following will be displayed by Auth0:
+Pressing it will present you the SwissID login page and, once you submit your credentials successfully, a page similar to the following will be displayed by Auth0:

 ![Testing the SwissID Custom Social Connection in Auth0](https://cdn.auth0.com/blog/swissid/testing-the-social-connection-extension.png)

 That's it!
 Your custom connection between Auth0 and SwissID is already configured.
 Now, you can use the _Apps_ tab available on your custom connection to enable the applications you want to use with SwissID.
-For example, the screenshot below shows a configuration where only the _Some Awesome Product_ application has the SwissID custom connection.
+For example, the screenshot below shows a configuration where only the _Some Awesome Product_ application has the SwissID custom connection active.

 ![](https://cdn.auth0.com/blog/swissid/activating-the-custom-connection-to-different-apps.png)